peteamiri/Tutorials/JobInterview/AWSIntrerview.md

 ## How do you help your employees to grow

-## How do you manage your time performers differently
+## How do you manage your top performers differently

 ## Give and example when someone was permoted becuase of your coaching and not becuase they were star performer
 * Sutiation one: Verisign rather inexprience new employee.